-Lynchings of Black People Resisting Mistreatment (1915-1940)
+Lynchings of Black People Resisting Mistreatment (1915 - 1940)

-From 1915 to 1940, lynch mobs targeted African Americans who protested being treated as second-class citizens.
+From 1915 to 1940, lynch mobs targeted African Americans who protested being treated as secondclass citizens.
 African Americans throughout the South, individually and in organized groups, were demanding the economic and civil rights to which they were entitled.
 In response, whites turned to lynching.

 In 1918, when Elton Mitchell of Earle, Arkansas, refused to work on a white-owned farm without pay, "prominent" white citizens of the city cut him into pieces with butcher knives and hung his remains from a tree.
-In 1927, Owen Flemming refused to follow an overseer's command to retrieve mules out of a flooded district in Mellwood, Arkansas.
+In 1927, Owen Flemming refused to follow an overseer's command to retrieve mules out of a flooded district in Mellwood.
+Arkansas.
 The overseer pulled a gun, which Mr. Flemming wrestled away from him and fired in self-defense.
 A mob pursued and quickly caught him.
 Alerted of Mr. Flemming's offense, the local sheriff told the mob, "I'm busy, just go ahead and lynch him."
 They did.

-In Hernando, Mississippi, in 1935, Reverend T. A. Allen tried to start a sharecropper's union among local impoverished and exploited black laborers.
-When white landowners learned that Reverend Allen was using his pulpit to preach to the black community about unionization, they formed a mob, seized him, shot him many times, and threw him into the Coldwater River.
+In Hernando, Mississippi, in 1935, Reverend T. A. Allen tried to start a sharecropper's union among local impoverished and exploited Black laborers.
+When white landowners learned that Reverend Allen was using his pulpit to preach to the Black community about unionization, they formed a mob, seized him, shot him many times, and threw him into the Coldwater River.
 Also in 1935, Joe Spinner Johnson, a sharecropper and leader of the Sharecroppers' Union in Perry County, Alabama, was called from work by his landlord and delivered into the hands of a white gang.
-The gang tied Mr. Johnson "hog-fashion with a board behind his neck and his hands and feet tied in front of him" and beat him.
-They took him to the jail in Selma, Alabama, where other inmates heard him being beaten and screaming.
-Mr. Johnson's mutilated body was found several days later in a field near the town of Greensboro.184
+The gang tied Mr. Johnson "hog-fashion with a board behind his neck and his hands and feet tied in front sequences.